 - M Record for all fish determined to be male. - F Record for all fish determined to be female. - I Indeterminate.
-If the gonad is checked but is too immature to determine the sex, the observer should record I. Both immature male and female gonads are likely to be string-like and thin and some of the features outlined above may not be obvious when the gonad is examined. - U Unknown.
+If the gonad is checked but is too small or immature to confidently determine the sex, the observer should record I. Both immature male and female gonads are likely to be string-like and thin and some of the features outlined above may not be obvious when the gonad is examined. - U Unknown.
 Use this code when you were unable to check the sex due to lack of time or damage to product.